 Seen from the exterior, the perineum is the part of the body located between the vulva and the anus (see Female anatomy, page 26).
 Inside, the muscles of the perineum form a "hammock"-the pelvic floor.
 The muscles of the pelvic floor support your internal organs, including the uterus, bladder, and rectum.
 Among other things, the perineum helps prevent leakage of urine and feces.

 During pregnancy and childbirth, the perineum adapts to facilitate the birth.
 After the baby is born, the pelvic floor muscles are stretched.
 It is also normal that the vulva looks different, e.g., the labia are more open.
 After a vaginal birth, the perineum may remain sensitive for a while.
 In some cases, it may also be sensitive after a caesarean.

-It can take several weeks or months before the pelvic floor muscles regain their muscle tone.
-Exercises such as Kegel exercises can help.
+It can take several weeks or months before the pelvic floor muscles regain adequate muscle tone.
+Exercises for the pelvic floor muscles and the deep abdominal muscles can help restore proper muscle tone.
 It's advisable to talk to your healthcare provider to find out when to start doing these exercises and how to do them properly.